-Similarly, the covariate in each model were summed over the two water years ending in the survey year (y+2).
+Similarly, the covariates in each model were selected to represent the maximum exposure of the two water years ending in the survey year (y+2).
 To reduce confounding between the response of the index to acute disturbances, observations of change in the index at reefs categorised as being influenced by an acute disturbance event in a given biennial period were excluded.